statsig-io/docs/docs/http-api.md

 ### Step 2 - Get an API key from the [Statsig Console](https://console.statsig.com/)

 An API key is required in every API request.
-There are two types of API keys:
+There are two types of API keys you can use with the HTTP API:
 - **Server-side secret Key**: Used only from secure servers and should never be exposed in client-side code.
 - **Client-SDK Key**: Safe to embed in mobile apps and front-end web apps.